joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

 ---

-### Hi there 👋
+### Welcome 👋

-#### This project it's special.
-I'll write about thinking, data analysis, and how to approach problems and solve them systematically.

-This is how I see structures and *what I hope to accomplish here is to give you MY way of thinking about data analysis.*

-##### As Sam Hinkie [wrote](https://www.espn.com/pdf/2016/0406/nba_hinkie_redact.pdf) on Seth Klarman and his approach at Baupost Group:
+There's a [famous letter](https://www.espn.com/pdf/2016/0406/nba_hinkie_redact.pdf) writted by Samuel Hinkie.
+In that letter, Samuel talks about his journey serving the Sixers.
+Magnificent references were written but there is one that I love on Seth Klarman and his approach at Baupost Group:

 > **It isn’t the only way of thinking, but it’s how we approach it.**

+Those words describe a lot this post.
+The way I see structures, data analysis and problem solving are not unique but it's how I approach it.

+ *I hope you enjoy it*

 #### Thinking about thinking

-There are different methods to attack a problem, usually called mental models.
-These tools are frameworks of thinking that humans have made to approach solutions.
+There are different methods to attack a problem usually called mental models.
+This models are abstractions of how we see something.
+Usually start as an assumption until knowledge and experience transform them into a tool of thinking that humans have made to approach solutions.

 #### Reductionism 💡

-For example, Elon Musk has his favorite framework of thinking: *the first principles*.
-This model can be classified as a reductionist method.
+An example could be Elon Musk and the *first principles*.

 > First Principles consist in break a whole problem into small parts.
-This approach helps Elon back then in the early years when he wanted to create a cheaper and more accessible rocket compared to the Russians.
-Yes, this was the story behind SpaceX.
+This approach helps Elon back then in the early years when he creates a cheaper and more accessible rocket compared to the Russians.
+First principles can be classified as a reductionist method.

+Reductionist

 I'm a big fan of reductionist thinking.
 We can adopt it when we are study statistical models.
 It is helpful to see each part of a linear regression and how [it's composed](https://www.youtube.com/watch?v=nk2CQITm_eo).